Norwegian Lundehund

 Unique facts and fascinating details

-- The Lundehund is the only dog breed in the world with six functional toes on each foot.
+- The Lundehund is the only dog breed in the world specifically evolved for cliff-climbing.

-- They can close their ear canals at will to protect them from dirt and water.
+- They can close their ear canals at will to prevent water or debris from entering while hunting in caves.

 Frequently Asked Questions